MaxShvachko/bookmarks-nest-js/README.md

 | POSTGRES_DB    | "nest"                                                      | Name of the PostgreSQL database                  |

 This table provides a quick overview of the environment variables used in the application along with example values and short descriptions of their purpose.

+### Start the development database container with the following script:
+- `db:dev:up`: Start the development database container.

+### Initiate the Prisma:
+- `prisma:dev:deploy`: Deploy Prisma migrations.

+### To run the project, use the following commands:
+- `yarn start`: Start the project.
+- `yarn start:dev`: Start the project in development mode with watch mode enabled.
+- `yarn start:debug`: Start the project in debug mode with watch mode enabled.
+- `yarn start:prod`: Start the project in production mode.

 ## Scripts